dahlke/eklhad/web/data/blogs/2013-11-14-workshop-wireframing-tools-and-techniques-w-carolyn-chandler.md

 _**What is a wireframe?** - a visual guide that represents the skeletal framework of a website.
 Wireframes are created for the purpose of arranging elements to best accomplish a particular purpose._

 Capture ideas and sketch lo-fi interfaces.
 At this stage you are thinking about what _features_ not whether or not we should have a radio button or a dropdown.
 The lo-fi interface is useful because people are more inclined to give **honest** feedback.
-They are less aprehensive to make comments about a prototype than they something that looks as though someone has put a lot of effort into polishing.
+They are less apprehensive to make comments about a prototype than they something that looks as though someone has put a lot of effort into polishing.

-**Do not go down the color and typography rabit hole right at the start.**
+**Do not go down the color and typography rabbit hole right at the start.**

 ## Why You Should Wireframe